Daniel Amram

-Daniel Amram (דניאל עמרם; born August 13, 1997) is an Israeli journalist, network anchor, and social activist.
+Daniel Amram (דניאל עמרם; born August 13, 1997) is an Israeli journalist and social activist.

 Biography

 Amram was born into an Orthodox-Lithuanian family and grew up in Bnei Brak.
 He is the fifth of nine children and studied at the Orhot Torah yeshiva.

-At the age of 17, he began questioning his faith.
-He documented his feelings in Facebook posts and even published a video in which he burned tefillin.
-After the video's publication, Amram received significant criticism and threats, prompting him to move to the United States.
+As a teenager, he began questioning his religion.
+He documented his feelings on Facebook and posted videos of himself destroying a Bible and carrying bread during Passover.
+After posting a video of himself burning tefillin and accusing rabbis of "forc[ing] religion on people in Israel", he was arrested in 2018.
+Amram received significant criticism and threats, prompting him to move to the United States.
 Later, he apologized for burning the tefillin.
 He lived in Florida and then settled in New York.

-Journalism

-Daniel Amram's journalism, mainly consists of Doxing on social media networks.

-Amram claims that he has a journalist certificate in the United States.
-Due to the fact that he operates in Israel and the United States, he sometimes reveals details that in Israel are subject to gag order.
+Work

+After moving to the US, Amram began posting on TikTok about celebrity gossip, cryptocurrency scammers, and other stories not covered by conventional news sources.
+He also began investigating crimes and posting his findings on social media.
+In October 2022, he investigated the killing of Yoel Lhanghal, an Indian immigrant to Kirya Shmona.
+According to Amram, he posted video of himself confronting the perpetrators and the police used his video in their investigation.
+In June 2023, he investigated a Facebook video of three people harassing a queer soldier on a bus in Tel Aviv.
+Amram was able to identify the people involved, leading to their arrest.
+He also investigated violence at the 2023 Israeli judicial reform protests and sexual abuse allegations.

 In July 2023, Amram exposed young men attacking foreign workers on bicycles.
 The police made arrests, and the attacks ceased.
 That month, he also published a four-part investigation on ultra-Orthodox network star Livi Nakhimovski, leading to an episode of "Exposure" where Nakhimovski presented her side.
 The investigation series was later removed.

+Amram's content is posted to his website as well as social media networks like Telegram, TikTok, Twitter and YouTube.
+He relies on volunteers to help him in his investigations.
+Amram has spoken about his reluctance to post certain content such as videos of Hamas killing Israeli soldiers, calling it "voyeuristic, unnecessary, and mainly painful".
+Amram has also stated that he does not identify as a journalist.